chromice/ae/README.md

 $route->follow();
 ```

-Now, if you have various request handlers in the */handlers* directory (*article.php* in this case), æ will run it:
+Now, if you have a matching request handler in the */handlers* directory (article.php in this case), æ will run it:

 ```php
 // article.php